 Did you know that the Small Business Administration has a program for surety bonds?
 The program is called The Surety Bond Guarantee Program or SBG for short.
-The SBA itself is not a bond company.
+The SBA itself is not a surety bond company.
 However, in the program the SBA will guarantee that if a surety bond company does suffer a loss, the SBA will reimburse the company for 80-90% of the loss.
-This financial backing encourages bond companies to write surety bonds for contractors that would not qualify for bonds otherwise such as new and emerging companies.
-Let’s discuss who the SBA Surety Guarantee Program can benefit and the advantages and disadvantages to this program.
+This financial backing encourages surety bond companies to write contract bonds for contractors that would not qualify for bonds otherwise.
+This can help contractors such as new and emerging companies.
+Let us discuss who the SBA Surety Guarantee Program can benefit and the advantages and disadvantages to this program.

 SBA Surety Bond Program Advantages: